-Inside Egypt offers luxurious tours of Egypt distinguished by small group tours (limited to 20 participants), five-star accommodation, VIP experiences, professional tour guides, comfortable transport, delicious culinary flavors, and perfect organization.
-We also give our clients the opportunity to take a trip to a nearby Middle Eastern country after their travels to Egypt.
+We offer high-end small group Egypt tours (limited to 20 participants) with five-star accommodation, VIP experiences, professional tour guides, comfortable transport, delicious culinary flavors, and perfect organization.
+Inside Egypt also gives their clients the opportunity to take a trip to the nearby Middle Eastern country of Jordan after their travels to Egypt.
 Jordan is a country rich in ancient monuments and can be visited with our Jordan 5-day add-on.
 You can do both the Egypt and Jordan tour with us, without any worries.

 We offer several itineraries on our Egypt tours to meet the different expectations of our clients.
 On all of our exclusive Egypt tours, you can do an individual King Tut tomb tour.

 Around Egypt in 14 days (a 14 days in Egypt tour)

 This is our longest and most entertaining Egypt tour with a 7-day Nile cruise.
 During this tour, you will see all the most important monuments of Egypt, including the 5 Egyptian UNESCO World Heritage Sites and a tour of Tutankhamun's tomb at the Valley of the Kings.
 You will also visit "The Pearl of the Mediterranean" on our Alexandria city tour and see the Fayoum oasis.
 You will get the chance to buy Egyptian souvenirs at the famous Khan El Khalili bazaar, and try delicious Egyptian dishes.
 On this exclusive Egypt tour, we offer VIP experiences which are: a private tour of the Great Pyramid of Giza with its two additional chambers, and the opportunity to touch the Great Sphinx of Giza by entering the private enclosure, which is normally closed to the public.
 It's a trip of a lifetime.
 Don't miss out!